SH94 Te Anau to Milford Sound

 Staying In Te Anau

 This is the easier and better-paced option.
-You start closer, can fuel and pack calmly, and have more time to enjoy the road instead of racing it.
+Te Anau to Milford and back is about 240 km, and DOC suggests an eight-hour day if you want short walks, scenic stops, and a cruise.
+You can fuel and pack calmly, then enjoy the road instead of racing it.

 Quick Route Guide